See more pictures of Cape Disappointment here:

-Cape Disappointment is a prominent headland and landmark on the north side of the Columbia River.
-The cape was named on April 12, 1788, by British fur trader John Meares who was sailing south from Nootka in search of trade.
+Cape Disappointment is a prominent headland and landmark on the north side of the Columbia River, in Washington.
+The Cape was named on April 12, 1788, by British fur trader John Meares who was sailing south from Nootka in search of trade.
 After a storm, he turned his ship around just north of the Cape and therefore just missed the discovery of the Columbia River.
-The river was discovered on May 11, 1792 by Captain Robert Gray, and the river was named after his ship, the Columbia Rediviva.
+The river was discovered on May 11, 1792 by Captain Robert Gray, and named after his ship, the Columbia Rediviva.